MicrosoftDocs/dynamics365smb-docs/business-central/ui-how-users-permissions.md

 The process of managing users and licenses varies depending on whether your solution is deployed online or on-premises.

-## Users and licenses in online deployments
+## Managing Users and Licenses in Online Deployments
-In [!INCLUDE[d365fin](includes/d365fin_md.md)] online, the number of users is defined by the subscription and added to your tenant in Microsoft Partner Center by a Microsoft partner.
+In [!INCLUDE[d365fin](includes/d365fin_md.md)] online, the number of users is defined by the subscription and added to your tenant in the Microsoft Partner Center, typically by your Microsoft partner.
 For more information, see [Add a new customer](https://docs.microsoft.com/partner-center/add-a-new-customer) and [Create, suspend, or cancel customer subscriptions](https://docs.microsoft.com/partner-center/create-a-new-subscription) in the Microsoft Partner Center help.

 To define who can sign in to [!INCLUDE[d365fin](includes/d365fin_md.md)], the product licenses must be assigned to users according to the roles that they will perform in [!INCLUDE[d365fin](includes/d365fin_md.md)].
 This can be done in the following ways:
-- Your company's Office 365 administrator can do it in [Microsoft 365 Admin center](https://admin.microsoft.com).
+- Your company's Office 365 administrator can do it in the [Microsoft 365 Admin center](https://admin.microsoft.com).
 For more information, see [Add Users to Office 365](https://aka.ms/CreateOffice365Users).
-- Partner can assign licenses in Microsoft 365 Admin center or in Microsoft Partner Center.
-For more information, see [assign licenses to users](https://docs.microsoft.com/partner-center/assign-licenses-to-users).
+- A Microsoft partner can assign licenses in the Microsoft 365 Admin Center or in the Microsoft Partner Center.
+For more information, see [User management tasks for customer accounts](https://docs.microsoft.com/partner-center/assign-licenses-to-users) in the Microsoft Partner Center help.

-For more information, see: [Administration of Business Central Online](/dynamics365/business-central/dev-itpro/administration/tenant-administration) in the Administration section of the developer and ITPro content for [!INCLUDE[d365fin](includes/d365fin_md.md)].
+For more information, see [Administration of Business Central Online](/dynamics365/business-central/dev-itpro/administration/tenant-administration) in the Developer and ITPro help.

-Once users with [!INCLUDE[d365fin](includes/d365fin_md.md)] license are created in Office 365, they can be imported into the **Users** page in [!INCLUDE[d365fin](includes/d365fin_md.md)] by using the **Get Users from Office 365** action.
+When users with a [!INCLUDE[d365fin](includes/d365fin_md.md)] license are created in Office 365, they can be imported into the **Users** page in [!INCLUDE[d365fin](includes/d365fin_md.md)] by using the **Get Users from Office 365** action.

 ### To add a user in Business Central
 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Users**, and then choose the related link.